| Macquarie River|| |

 - Mapping of critical fish refuge pools.
 In February 2019, 59 endangered Southern Purple Spotted Gudgeons were rescued from drying pools in two creeks in the Macquarie River catchment and relocated to refuge sites, including Taronga Western Plans Zoo.
 In November 2019 220 fish were relocated to hatcheries or other river areas.

 - New dissolved oxygen sensors were installed in Macquarie River and a large bubble plume aerator at Burrendong Dam in 2019 to improve the quality of remaining water.

 - Works to reinstate the temperature curtain at Burrendong Dam completed, but trial of curtain in October 2020 failed.

-- Environmental account water can now be released with the ending of the suspension of the rules on 1 July 2020.
-Small translucency releases were made in July and September 2020.
+- Environmental account water and translucency releases able to be released with the ending of the suspension of the water sharing plan rules on 1 July 2020.

 - Fish deaths in the Macquarie river near Wellington, Dubbo and below Warren and in Cudgegong River in January/early February 2020 as a result of short sharp rises in river levels from local storm events.

 - Continuing good inflows into Burrendong Dam during December 2020 and January 2021.
 The outlook for the coming months remains favourable for further rainfall and inflows.